Minerva Chapter 7 | Final Semester- 36 mins

 The puzzle that is my life is far from being complete, thank goodness.
 However, the small portion that was Minerva has finally come together in what was a whirlwind of a time that I will never forget.

 After the COVID complications of the past semesters, I was used to my Minerva reality deviating from expectations.
 This time around was going to be similar to last spring: the plan was to make my way across the US to the west coast, eventually ending up in San Francisco where I would graduate!

 I started my first week of classes in London.
-This semester I was taking an advanced deep learning class, my capstone course, and a finance class I had to take as an elective.
-My main priorities going into this semester were to write my capstone (essentially a dissertation), figure out a job after graduation, learn a lot about machine learning and the blockchain, and spend quality time with friends before the journey comes to an end.
+This semester I was taking an advanced deep learning class, my capstone course, and an elective finance class.
+My main priorities going into this semester were to write my capstone (essentially a dissertation), figure out a job after graduation, learn a lot about machine learning and the blockchain, and spend quality time with university friends before the journey came to a close.